Pink Thermomix Macarons

 Just some more images to inspire your Macaron making journey.

 Since the first time I made macarons, I was totally hooked!
-I’ve made so many different flavours of Thermomix macarons now.
-I have included a few others on the website.
-I really hope you give these ones a try.
-I’m sure you will be super impressed by the achievement once you have made a batch
+I've made so many different flavours of Thermomix macarons now.
+I have included a few others on the website including "Lamington Macarons" and a Black Forest Thermomix Macaron recipe.
+I really hope you give one of these a try.
+I'm sure you will be super impressed by the achievement once you have made a batch

 I’m never even tempted to buy macarons from the shop now as they are overpriced and I really enjoy choosing the flavour of the shell and filling.